 Marston showcased his extensive research and theory behind the DISC model in his book.
 He found that behavioral characteristics could be grouped together in 4 main divisions, called personality styles.
 People with similar styles tend to exhibit specific, observable behavioral characteristics common to that style.
 Marston named the 4 dimensions of behavior and created a means to identify the relative propensity of individuals to behave accordingly.
 The DISC acronym is represented by:

 |D = Dominant||Direct, Decisive, High ego strength, Problem solver, Risk taker, Self-starter|

 |I = Influential||Enthusiastic, Trusting, Optimistic, Persuasive, Talkative, Impulsive, Emotional|

 |S = Steady||Good listener, Team player, Possessive, Steady, Predictable, Understanding|

 |C = Conscientious||Accurate, Analytical, Conscientious, Fact-finder, Systematic, High standards|

-For the most part, there are no pure styles, but all people share these four styles in varying degrees of intensity represented by graphs with a midline.
-These composite styles are known as style blends, each with their own characteristics, preferences, fears, strengths and limitations.
+For the most part, there are no pure styles, but all people share these four styles in varying degrees of intensity represented by graphs with a mid-line.
+These composite styles are known as personality style blends, each with their own characteristics, preferences, fears, strengths and limitations.

 In 1940, Walter Clark took Marston’s theories and developed the first DISC Personality Profile Report.
-Fast forward to the present and this system has become known as the universal language of behavior because of it’s simplicity and sincerity.
-The language is easily learned, understood, and administered by widespread audiences.
+Fast forward in DISC history to the present, and this system has become known as the universal language of behavior because of its simplicity and sincerity.
+The language is easily learned, understood and administered by widespread audiences.
 Since it has been established, DISC has consistently proven to be a reliable and valid instrument.